-Students who do not complete their course work and begin qualifying examinations within the prescribed time limit must be readmitted to the major field (through interview, submission of documents, or audition, as appropriate to the major), meet current requirements, and make any other curricular changes required by the major field department and the director of graduate studies.
+Students who do not complete their course work within the prescribed time limit must be readmitted to the major field (through interview, submission of documents, or audition, as appropriate to the major), meet current requirements, and make any other curricular changes required by the director of graduate studies and the major field department.
 If a student is readmitted to the major, the term of readmission is three years.
-If the student has not completed course work by that time, the student must once again meet the terms for readmission described previously.
+If the student has not completed course work by that time, he or she must once again meet the terms for readmission described previously.

-In addition, any doctoral course taken more than 10 calendar years prior to the date of readmission must be revalidated according to procedures approved by the department offering the course and the director of graduate studies.
-Ph.D. students must also receive permission to revalidate courses from the dean of the University Graduate School.
+In addition, any doctoral course taken more than 10 calendar years earlier must be revalidated according to the procedures of the department offering the course.
+D.M. and D.M.E. students must receive permission to revalidate courses from the director of graduate studies.
+Ph.D. students must receive permission to revalidate courses from the director of graduate studies and from the dean of the University Graduate School.